Montana Coal Ash Pollution Cleanup Gets State Approval - Flathead Beacon

 Cleanup plans are still pending for the plant’s other two units, where the pollution is ongoing and expected to be more complicated to resolve.

-“Part of the pond is unlined and will remain in contact with groundwater long-term, meaning the ash in this area acts as a continuing source of impacts to groundwater,” Edinburg said.
+“Part of the pond is unlined and will remain in contact with groundwater long-term, meaning the ash in this area acts as a continuing source of impacts to groundwater,” Edinberg said.

 The state currently holds about $170 million in bonds for cleanup and closure work.
 State lawmakers have raised concerns over whether enough money will be available in the long term.

-Note: This story has been corrected to reflect the accurate spelling of Edinberg’s name on second reference.